alessandropedone/sparse-matrix/README.md

 # Sparse matrix

+Test
-test also the product with modified compressed format for SquareMatrix
+- product with modified compressed format for SquareMatrix
+- transpose and diagonal views

 how do i manage to compute products (views and SquareMatrix)
-- for diagonalview, what matrix-matrix product shall we implement? (diag-diag, diag-matrix, matrix-diag)
+- implement 3 cases for each view

 Parallelization with std algorithms (remove parallel implementations)